Bobby Flay: Other cooking shows

 In 1996, Flay hosted The Main Ingredient with Bobby Flay on Lifetime Television.
-Twice a month, he hosts a cooking segment on CBS' The Early Show.
-He hosted the reality television show America's Next Great Restaurant on NBC from March 2011 to May 2011 in which in the end he picks one restaurant team with whom to open a restaurant.
-The reality show was canceled after the first season due to low ratings.
+Twice a month, he hosts a cooking segment on CBS's The Early Show.
+He hosted the reality television show America's Next Great Restaurant on NBC from March to May 2011 in which in the end he picks one restaurant team with whom to open a restaurant.
+The show was canceled after the first season due to low ratings.

 Flay has been featured in several episodes of Great Chefs television including: